nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ## hoster information

 ### hoster
-Hoster domain where this server has been ordered.
+Commercial hoster domain where this server has been ordered.
 This should help other relay operators and future relay operators to find hosting providers.
 To normalize the provided domain:
 - The domain MUST NOT include a protocol specifier (like "https://").
 - The provided domain MUST NOT redirect to another (sub)domain
 - If the hoster has multiple domains (using different TLDs) use the international version.
 - The domain MUST not include trailing slashes "/".

-If you are your own ISP (and are not offering a commercial service for others) this field is obsolete.
+If you are your own ISP (and are not offering a commercial service for others) this field SHOULD be omitted.

 example: